frainfreeze/teaching-python/README.md

 An interesting blog to read is Mouse vs Python by Mike Driscoll: http://www.blog.pythonlibrary.org/
 ____

-Electric cafe studio will hold online course on 1.9.2016.
+Electric cafe studio held complete experimental online course on 1.9.2016.
-You can sign today by sending email to pyCourse@electriccafestudio.com
+This repository will be updated with rest of the material by end of 2017.